spotlightpa/poor-richard/content/news/2023-01-06-SPLROZTICK.md

 “In the game of politics, there’s chess and there’s checkers,” Gregory said.
 “And I think we just played a really good game of chess.”

-{{<picture src="external/yc7s1egcgfn13xfaft33bg920w.jpeg" description="Lawmakers in the Pennsylvania House of Representatives were sworn in on Jan.
-3." caption="Lawmakers in the Pennsylvania House of Representatives were sworn in on Jan.
-3." credit="Matt Smith / AP">}}

 ## ‘Now there is no majority’

 In the three days since Rozzi’s election and declaration of independence, Democrats and Republicans alike have insisted that they have his allegiance and a numerical advantage in the chamber.